tallglassof-milkjake/homework1/readme-homework.md

     -fixed broken page nav link in top nav
     -gave the page a title name that better describes the -shortened some class selectors so as to make easier in navigating between css and html (also left comments to better describe those sections)

-    *Still need to comment better and double check any and all css selectors*
+    -updated comments on html and added basic comments to css